Fictional Characters (Circa 1912)

 - Intergenerational Friendship: With Jack.

 - Only Known by Their Nickname: Her real name is Margaret Brown.
+In reality, she was nicknamed Maggie.

 - Token Good Teammate: Along with Rose, she is one of the few decent upper class passengers that refused to discriminate against the lower class.